NetherlandsForensicInstitute/lr-benchmark/README.md

       preprocessors:
         - name: <first preprocessor>
   calibrator:
-    - name: 'calibrator 1'
+    - name: <first calibrator>
   splitting_strategy:
     validation:
       split_type: [leave_one_out simple]
-      train_size: <int for a specific number of sources in the training set, float for a fraction, None to be complementary to the validate_size>
-      validate_size: <int for a specific number of sources in the validation set, float for a fraction, None to be complementary to the train_size>
+      validate_size: <int for a specific number of sources in the validation set or float for a fraction>
     refnorm:
       split_type: [leave_one_out simple None]
       size: <int for a specific number of sources in the refnorm set, float for a fraction, None to use the Leave-One-Out method>

 ```
-At least 1 setting needs to be provided for each parameter, but more settings per parameter can be provided.
+At least one setting needs to be provided for each parameter, but more settings per parameter can be provided.
 The pipeline will
 create the cartesian product over all parameter settings (except `repeats`) and will execute the experiments accordingly.

 All possible settings can be found in `params.py`.
 The parameters that need to be set are: